lancewood1/cloud-native-course-errata/README.md

 - Why do you have to use "--random-route"?

 ### Logging
 - Where should your application write logs?
+Is it a good practice write logs to a file?
 - What are some of the different origin codes seen in the log?
 - How does this change how you access logs today?
 At scale?

 ### Scaling
 - What is the perfered, "scaling out" or "scaling up"?
 Why?
 - What the origin code(s) that show "number of instances increase/decreased"?
-- When inceasing number of instances, do existing instances restarted?
+- When inceasing number of instances, do existing instances get restarted?
   How do you find that out?
 What about the case of decreasing number of instances?
 - How do you recover failing application instances today?